 Across the different research papers, there are different types of sensor devices that are being employed in the classification of sitting postures.
 Overall, there are 5 sensor devices that are being used which are a pressure sensor, load cell, flex sensor and camera sensor.
 From Figure 5, it is shown that pressure sensors are the most popular option among other sensors.

-Furthermore, As anticipated, various scholarly paperst use diverse types of sensor devices to detect different sitting postures.
+Furthermore, the published studies are based on the use of diverse types of sensor devices to detect sitting postures.
 In summary, they can be divided into 4 overarching categories:

 • Smart Sensing Chairs using Pressure Sensors